-Citing FEniCSx
+Citing FEniCS

-If you use FEniCSx in your research, the developers would be grateful if you would cite the relevant publications.
-FEniCSx is organized as a collection of components, so to give proper credit to the developers of FEniCSx, please cite the indicated references for each relevant component.
+If you use FEniCS in your research, the developers would be grateful if you would cite the relevant publications.

 Basix